thesweetlord/BetaGraceVI_GOLDEN/README.md

 ## Image Generation Benchmark

+ORIGIN STORY:
+Reached with no prior coding experience, no ControlNet, no custom datasets, and a free Pollinations endpoint.
+Configuration lost -> Realization of gold-standard text-to-image adherence -> Three weeks of chasing ghost code -> Rebuilt build nearest to Aug 2 state -> Returned stronger than the original peak.
+4 months over a 9 month period of development.

 ### High-Density Constraint-Locking Evaluation

 **20 / 27 canonical concepts passed (73.1%)** under strict zero-tolerance visual verification.